lrnd/gui_plugin/README.md

 * mkdir build && cd build
 * cmake ..
 * make
 * Then run Gazebo with example world.
-Insert your model into Gazebo, you can no select the various joints and update there PID values
+Insert your model into Gazebo, you can now select the various joints and update their PID values.
+* Only works for joints that have non-default controllers attached to them.
+I.E to P, I, D values are not the default and controller actually has affect.